-In December, The New England Journal of Medicine published the 2013 Shattuck Lecture by Partners In Health co-founder Dr. Paul Farmer, which describes the work of PIH and its partners to deliver HIV care.
-He argues that the lessons from this “decade of delivery” can be applied to the treatment of other chronic diseases in countries poor and rich.
+Last December, The New England Journal of Medicine published the 2013 Shattuck Lecture by Partners In Health co-founder Dr. Paul Farmer, which describes the work of PIH and its partners to deliver HIV care.
+His reflections remain relevant as we commemorate World AIDS Day, Dec.
+1. Farmer’s lecture also focuses on key tenets of PIH’s work with local, national, and international partners to strengthen health systems.
+These efforts remain central as we join with partners and survivors to combat Ebola in West Africa.
 You can read the lecture and watch a slideshow narrated by Farmer here.

 It was 1998, and Dr. Fernet Léandre knew who would be first.

 More than a decade earlier, Partners In Health clinicians had seen the first case of HIV in Cange, a rural squatter settlement in central Haiti.

 For years, Léandre and PIH co-founder Dr. Paul Farmer worked side-by-side, helping AIDS patients as best they could.
 Léandre and a team of doctors, nurses, social workers, and community health workers treated patients’ opportunistic infections, which arose as HIV destroyed their immune systems.
 The team also introduced AIDS prevention activities in rural Haiti and had used the antiretroviral drugs AZT and nevirapine to prevent the transmission of HIV from mother to unborn child.